 The Bonds are limited obligations of the Authority payable solely from and secured solely by the Revenues pledged therefor under the Indenture, together with amounts on deposit from time to time in certain funds and accounts held by the Trustee.
 Revenues consist primarily of Lease Payments.
-If for any of the reasons described below, or for any other reason, the Authority does not receive sufficient Lease Payments to pay debt service on the Bonds, the Authority will not be obligated to utilize any other of its funds, and certain other amounts on deposit in the funds and accounts established under the Indenture, to pay debt service on the Bonds.
+If for any of the reasons described below, or for any other reason, the Authority does not receive sufficient Lease Payments to pay debt service on the Bonds, the Authority will not be obligated to utilize any other of its funds, other than amounts on deposit in the Reserve Account and certain other amounts on deposit in the funds and accounts established under the Indenture, to pay debt service on the Bonds.